hlim18/SaferTrip_JL/README.md

 - - -

 ## 3.2.
 Center Texts Inside Circles Vertically & Horizontally
 In other StackOverflow posts, people gave solutions by using `display: flex` & `vertical-align: middle` & `justify-content: center`.
 However, I can't use the option and solutions using `display: table-cell`, because I would like to keep `display: none` for `options` class not to show the circles when people visit the webpage.
 Also, I didn't set `line-height` same as `height` of a div, because this method worked for only one line of text and some of my texts became two lines inside a div.
-In addition, adding `transform: translateX(-50%) translateY(-50%);` didn't work for me.

 ### 3.2.1.
-By using <span>
+By using "span"
 ```HTML
 <div class="container">
     <button type="button" class="btn btn-outline-success" id="test">test</button>